amckewan/wordle/README.md

 # Wordle solver in Forth
 Andrew McKewan 2025

+## To Do
+remove lowercasing
+try using word numbers throughout make secret a value pointing to the word list

 # Glossary

 **score** ( target guess -- score )  *calculate the score for a word*